alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 - get passports for all animals in the circus or exhibition - apart from bees, salmon or trout
 - get an Intra Trade Animal Health Certificate (ITAHC) before you travel
 - keep animals registered as part of the circus away from unregistered animals
-- put animals susceptible to rabies into quarantine when they enter the UK – see [rules for domestic animals](/guidance/pet-travel-quarantine) (for other species contact the APHA)
+- put animals susceptible to rabies into quarantine when they enter the UK – see [rules for domestic animals](/guidance/pet-travel-quarantine) (for other species contact APHA)

 You must take the following documents with you when you travel: